High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal

-Figure \ref{fig:setup}(b) presents the the conceptual schematic of our experiment.
+\textbf{Schematic of vectorial time reversal.} Figure \ref{fig:setup}(b) presents the conceptual schematic of our experiment.
 Here we experimentally demonstrate that digital vectorial time reversal can be successfully applied to transmit 210 high-fidelity spatial modes (up to mode group 13) through a 1-km-long, standard, graded-index MMF with the number of used modes limited by the active area size of our SLM.
-We choose the commonly used Laguerre-Gauss and Hermite-Gauss modes for demonstration because they are the eigenmodes of a graded-index MMF\cite{mafi2012pulse}{}, which exhibit better robustness and minimized loss during propagation\cite{flaes2018robustness}{} compared to other basis sets and thus enable time reversal to a full extent.
-It has also been shown that secure QKD can be implemented by using Hermite-Gaussian modes and Laguerre-Gauss modes as mutually partially unbiased bases\cite{wang2020high}{}.
-In the experiment, Bob prepares a spatial mode of interest and transmits it to Alice through a 1-km-long, standard, graded-index MMF (Clearcurve OM3, Corning).
+We choose the commonly used Laguerre-Gauss and Hermite-Gauss modes for demonstration because they are the eigenmodes of a graded-index MMF \cite{mafi2012pulse}{}, which exhibit better robustness and minimized loss during propagation \cite{flaes2018robustness}{} compared to other basis sets and thus enable time reversal to a full extent.
+A 780~nm laser is used as the light source in the experiment.
+Bob prepares a spatial mode of interest (i.e., a probe beam) and transmits it to Alice through a 1-km-long, standard, graded-index MMF (Clearcurve OM3, Corning).
 The fiber is comprised of two 500-m-long bare fibers that are spliced together and are free of any specialized thermal or mechanical isolation.
-The fiber has a core diameter of 50~$\mu$m and $\text{NA}=0.2$, therefore supporting $\approx 400$ modes per polarization at 780~nm.
-The polarization of the spatial mode transmitted by Bob can be adjusted by a half-wave plate.
-After transmission through the fiber, the mode received by Alice has a scrambled spatial and polarization profile.
-Alice then performs vectorial off-axis holography to measure the spatial and polarization profile of the received speckle pattern.
+The fiber has a core diameter of 50~\textmu{}m and ${\rm{NA}}=0.2$, therefore supporting $\approx$400 modes per polarization at 780~nm.
+The polarization of the probe beam transmitted by Bob can be adjusted by a half-wave plate.
+After transmission through the fiber, the scrambled probe beam received by Alice has a distorted spatial and polarization profile.
+Alice then performs vectorial off-axis holography to measure the spatial and polarization profile of the scrambled probe beam.